jessyuqiu/jessyuqiu.github.io/index.md

 -------------------------------------------
 - I’m a fifth-year Ph.D. student in [economics](https://econ.pitt.edu/) at the [University of Pittsburgh](https://www.pitt.edu/).
 Prior to Pitt, I obtained my B.A. in economics and B.S. in mathematics at [Wuhan University](https://www.whu.edu.cn/).
 My CV is [here](/assets/pdfs/CV.pdf).
 My email address is [yuq23{at}pitt.edu](mailto:yuq23@pitt.edu).

-- My research interests lie in development economics, labor economics, and political economy.
+- My research interests lie in development economics, labor economics, economic history, and political economy.

 - The pronunciation of my name can be found [here](https://oluxiwen.github.io/pronouncing-chinese-names-guide/).
 <br>